mkhuda/mith-express/README.md

 ### Development Purpose

-This project still maintaining but you can create Mithril based app through this simple work.
+This project still maintaining but you can create Mithril based app through this boiler work.
 I also added bootstrap for default styling.

 ## Built With